Esri/arcgis-maps-sdk-java-samples/README.md

 first time you call the `run` task.

 ## Importing into an IDE
 We will step through how to import the Samples project into Eclipse and IntelliJ IDEA.
+Other IDEs may support Gradle too.
+Please consult their documentation for importing Gradle projects.

 ### IntelliJ IDEA
 After cloning the samples, open IntelliJ IDEA and follow these steps: